NodeBB/nodebb-english/installing/docker/nodebb-redis.rst

     docker run --name my-forum-nodebb --link my-forum-redis:redis -p 80:80 -p 443:443 -p 4567:4567 -P -t -i nodebb/docker:ubuntu

 You will be asked to configure your NodeBB instance, as no config file was found.
-Simply press enter for all settings except Redis hostname, which should be `redis` as it is linked using the `--linked` parameter to our Redis instance, and the administrator username, e-mail and password.
+Simply press enter for all settings except the Redis Host IP / Address (which should be `redis` as it is linked using the `--linked` parameter to our Redis instance), and the administrator username, e-mail and password.

 The default port of nodebb is 4567.
 Ports 80, and 443 have also been exposed for your convenience.
 You can keep the